 About the Advisory Board

-The School of Social Work Advisory Board is charged with strengthening the School’s connection to the community, providing expertise and consultation for program and curriculum development, and to further development efforts that benefit students and School funding priorities.
-The esteemed advisory members connect social work education to the most pressing social issues that arise in Arkansas communities.
+The School of Social Work Advisory Board is charged with strengthening the school’s connection to the community.
+It provides expertise and consultation for program and curriculum development, and furthers the development efforts that benefit students and school funding priorities.
+The advisory members connect social work education to the most pressing social issues that arise in Arkansas communities.

-Sheryl Alexander has dedicated over thirty years of service to her community and is still going strong with boots on the ground.
-Sheryl is an alum of the UA Little Rock School of Social Work Masters Program, where upon graduation was accepted into the Educational Leave program funded by the Department of Human Services.
-Sheryl currently works for Arkansas Department of Health where she works in the PRAMS (Pregnancy Risk Assessment and Management System) and Synar programs.
-In her first position at the Health Department she worked in the Office of Performance Management where she helped facilitate the Health Dept. to obtain their national accreditation.
-Sheryl has worn many hats in her Social Work journey.
-Her experiences include Child Abuse and Neglect investigator, Foster Care worker, trainer for the Department of Human Services, Policy Unit Manager for Children and Family Services, adjunct professor for Philander Smith College, UCA Professional Development, Community Outreach Coordinator for Career Pathways U of A Pulaski Technical College.
-Sheryl also serves her community as the current president of the Central Arkansas Chapter of the Association of Black Social Workers and has held this position for the past seven years.
+Sheryl Alexander has served her community for over 30 years.
+She is an alum of the UA Little Rock School of Social Work masters program.
+After graduating, she was accepted into the Educational Leave program funded by the Department of Human Services (DHS).
+Sheryl currently works in the PRAMS (Pregnancy Risk Assessment and Management System) and Synar programs at the Arkansas Department of Health.
+She has worked in the health department’s Office of Performance Management where she helped it obtain national accreditation.
+Her experiences also include child abuse and neglect investigator, foster care worker, DHS trainer, and policy unit manager for Children and Family Services.
+She has also worked as an adjunct professor for Philander Smith College, community outreach coordinator for Career Pathways at U of A Pulaski Technical College, and in professional development at UCA.
+Sheryl is president of the Central Arkansas Chapter of the Association of Black Social Workers, a position she has held for the past seven years.

-Mandy Davis, an alum of the UA Little Rock School of Social Work Masters program, has worked in the field for over 11 years.
-She has a proven knowledge of conflict resolution, process simplifications, and relationship management.
+Mandy Davis, an alum of the UA Little Rock School of Social Work masters program, has worked in the field for over 11 years.
+She has proven knowledge of conflict resolution, process simplifications, and relationship management.
 Currently, Mandy works for Depaul USA at the Jericho Way Day Resource Center in Little Rock.
-Mandy is the director of Jericho Way which is a national non-profit that serves those experiencing homelessness.
-Jericho Way is Little Rock’s only day resource center for those experiencing homelessness.
-Mandy’s dedication to the social work community is seen through her hard work and commitment to showing hospitality to her homeless neighbors.
-Mandy was acknowledged by the UA Little Rock’s Social Work Department with the Friend of the Faculty Award in 2018.
-In 2019, she was awarded the high honor of Social Worker of the Year by the Arkansas Chapter of the National Association of Social Workers.
-Mandy was also awarded the 2019 Difference Maker Award for her work at Jericho Way, by Rainwater, Holt & Sexton.
-On top of this Mandy was also nominated by Arkansas Business as a 2019 40 under 40 Honoree for her professional accomplishments and community service.
-Mandy also served on the Arkansas Chapter’s board and is currently a standing member of the association.
+She is the director of Jericho Way which is a national non-profit and the only day resource center that serves those experiencing homelessness.
+The UA Little Rock’s Social Work Department recognized her dedication to the community with the Friend of the Faculty Award in 2018.
+In 2019, she received the high honor of Social Worker of the Year from the Arkansas Chapter of the National Association of Social Workers.
+Mandy was also received the 2019 Difference Maker Award for her work at Jericho Way, by Rainwater, Holt & Sexton.
+In addition, she was nominated by Arkansas Business as a 2019 40 under 40 Honoree for her professional accomplishments and community service.
+Mandy has served on the Arkansas Chapter’s board and is currently a member of the association.

-Chris has worked in the mental health field for almost 35 years and as a social worker for almost 25 years.
-Chris was an alum of the UA Little Rock Master of Social Work program and has experience in both teaching and clinical areas.
-Chris is currently the director of Behavioral Medicine at Baptist Health-UAMS Family Medicine Residency Program and clinic.
+Chris Rule has worked in the mental health field for nearly 35 years and as a social worker for almost 25 years.
+He is an alum of the UA Little Rock School of Social Work master’s program and has experience in teaching and clinical areas.
+Chris is the director of Behavioral Medicine at Baptist Health-UAMS Family Medicine Residency Program and clinic.
 He has worked as a clinical social worker serving children, adolescents, and adults in school-based and outpatient settings for more than 20 years.
-Along with this, Chris is also an instructor in the UAMS College of Medicine in the Departments of Family and Preventive Medicine and Psychiatry.
-Chirs began his teaching career at the UA Little Rock School of Social Work, where he served as an adjunct professor for ten years and has worked in graduate medical education for the past 13 years.
+Chris is also an instructor in the UAMS College of Medicine in the departments of Family and Preventive Medicine and Psychiatry.
+He began his teaching career at the UA Little Rock School of Social Work, where he served as an adjunct professor for 10 years and has worked in graduate medical education for the past 13 years.
 In 2017, Chris was awarded the Family and Medicine Outstanding Teaching Award by the UAMS Department of Family and Preventive Medicine.
 He was a member of both the National Association of Social Workers and the American Association of School Counselors; and currently serves as a member of the American Balint Society – Online Balint Committee and the Society of Teachers of Family Medicine.

-Ruth has practiced social work for 40 years, serving her community through program development, clinical supervision, mental health assessment and treatment; and most recently assisting UAMS Primary Care Clinics achieve Patient Centered Medical Home recognition by the National Committee for Quality Assurance, on top of transforming outpatient primary care clinics to adhere to Comprehensive Primary Care Plus expectations.
-Ruth currently works as the Behavioral Health Program Manager for the primary care clinics in the Integrated Medicine Service Line within UAMS.
-Each of the seven primary care clinics have Behavioral Health Consultants on the clinical care team to help address the behavioral health concerns of patients.
-During Ruth’s 40 years of service as a social worker, she has opened three outpatient behavioral health programs in Arkansas: Family Service Agency, Youth Home, and Corphealth EAP.
-She also brokered relationships between the Arkansas department of Education and the Department of Behavioral Health to build 75 school based mental health centers around Arkansas.
-Ruth is a current board member of the Family Service Agency, as well as the board secretary at Harmony Health Clinic.
-Ruth also served as a central chapter representative on the Arkansas National Association of Social Works board for three years.
+Ruth Fissel has practiced social work for 40 years, serving her community through program development, clinical supervision, mental health assessment and treatment.
+Most recently, she helped the UAMS Primary Care Clinics achieve Patient Centered Medical Home recognition by the National Committee for Quality Assurances.
+She also transformed outpatient primary care clinics to adhere to Comprehensive Primary Care Plus expectations.
+Ruth currently works as the Behavioral Health Program manager for the primary care clinics at UAMS.
+Each of the seven clinics has behavioral health consultants on the clinical care team to help address patients’ behavioral health concerns.
+During Ruth’s 40 years as a social worker, she has opened three outpatient behavioral health programs in Arkansas: Family Service Agency, Youth Home, and Corphealth EAP.
+She also brokered relationships between the Arkansas Department of Education and the Department of Behavioral Health to build 75 school-based mental health centers.
+Ruth is a board member of the Family Service Agency, as well as the board secretary at Harmony Health Clinic.
+She also served as a central chapter representative on the Arkansas National Association of Social Works Board.

-David Deere is a retired social worker with 25 years experience.
-While in retirement David is focussed on developing services for persons with fetal alcohol spectrum disorders in Arkansas and nationally.
+David Deere is a retired social worker with 25 years of experience.
+While in retirement, he is focused on developing services for persons with fetal alcohol spectrum disorders in Arkansas and nationally.
 David worked for Partners for Inclusive Communities in the College of Education and Health Professions at the University of Arkansas.
-He was the Training Director for the Leadership Education in Neurodevelopmental Disabilities program, which annually trained 30-40 graduate and post-graduate students in interprofessional care for persons with autism and other disabilities.
-Most of his focus is on inclusion of persons with disabilities into all aspects of their communities, with an emphasis on social determinants of health and wellbeing.
-Much of his work involves establishing and facilitating collaborations that work towards inclusion.
-Within neurodevelopmental disorders David has an emphasis on fetal alcohol spectrum disorders and developing systems to support independence and interdependence.
+He was the training director for the Leadership Education in Neurodevelopmental Disabilities program, which annually trained 30-40 graduate and post-graduate students in interprofessional care for persons with autism and other disabilities.
+Much of his focus is on inclusion of persons with disabilities into all aspects of their communities, with an emphasis on social determinants of health and wellbeing.
+His work includes establishing and facilitating collaborations that work towards inclusion.
+He also has an emphasis on fetal alcohol spectrum disorders and developing systems to support independence and interdependence.
 David was a member of the Governor’s Advisory Council on Medicaid Reform from 2015-2017.
-He is currently a member of both the National Association of Social Workers, and the Association of University Centers on Disabilities and has been since 1997.
+He is currently a member of the National Association of Social Workers and the Association of University Centers on Disabilities.